Museums and History

 Fillmore County History Center & Genealogy Library is located just 11 miles from Lanesboro and offers collections of artifacts, documents, literature, photographs, and resources to research your genealogy.

 Discover Historic Lanesboro on a self-guided tour of historical sites.
 Lanesboro was crowned with the Great American Main Street Award in 1998 and historic preservation is of high priority in the community.
-Self-guided historical tour maps are available at the Lanesboro Visitor Center and Lanesboro's Historical Museum.
+Self-guided historical tour maps are available at Lanesboro's Historical Museum.